matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning.md

 Why *"+ e"*?
 We have a target and some fixed formula on that target to produce a solution, but perhaps we have some errors or missing data.
 Perhaps we need more variables or components in our vector 𝐱 to fully determine the function.
 We need some variation to take this into consideration.

 - *f* is fixed but unknown function of 𝐱.
-- Assume error has some nonce determining it as basically 0.
+- Assume error represents some noise with some variance.
+- *f* represents the systematic information that x provides about y.
+- However, *f* is **generally unknown**.
+- In this case, one must estimate *f* based on the observed points.